-Despite this jurisdictional orientation, the issues in this examination do not include jurisdictional and procedural issues, but rather focus on the substantive law and rights from the class materials.
+Despite this jurisdictional orientation, the issues in this examination do not include jurisdictional and procedural issues, but rather focus on the substantive IP law and rights from the class materials.
 In addition, you are to analyze and discuss the probable ultimate outcomes under the substantive law studied.
 Do not analyze any intermediate standards, such as likelihood of success in obtaining a preliminary injunction.
-In addition, we did not study the details of potential remedies or damages, so do not discuss these items.
+In addition, this examination does not cover the details of potential remedies or damages, so do not discuss these items.